-- Submit the following documents to DfI:

-- (i) draft Local Policies Plan;

-- (ii) Statement of Community Involvement (SCI);

-- (iii) evidence of compliance with SCI;

-- (iv) LDP Timetable;

-- (v) Sustainability Appraisal;

-- (vi) statement setting out the main issues raised in representations made and how these have been taken into account in the preparation of the draft Local Policies Plan; and

-- (vii) such other documents that are required or as Council considers relevant to the preparation of the draft Local Policies Plan.

-As soon as reasonably practicable after the submission of the draft Local Policies Plan and associated documents (see above) to DfI we will:

-- (i) issue a public notice in the local newspapers (see Appendix G) for two consecutive weeks, in the Belfast Gazette and on the Council's website, advising of the fact that the draft Local Policies Plan has been submitted to the DfI; - (ii) notify the consultation bodies of the fact that the draft Local Policies Plan and the accompanying documents are available for inspection and the places and times at which they can be inspected; - (iii) notify any person who has made (and not withdrawn) representations or counter representations; and - (iv) make the draft Local Policies Plan and all associated documentation, that are required under legislation or as the Council considers relevant to the preparation of the draft Local Policies Plan, available on the Council's website and at the Council's Planning Offices at Monaghan Row, Newry and the Downshire Civic Centre, Downpatrick (and at any other places within the District that the Council considers appropriate).
-Hard copies can also be provided upon request (at a specified price).
+- Submit the following documents to DfI: - (i) draft Local Policies Plan; - (ii) Statement of Community Involvement (SCI); - (iii) evidence of compliance with SCI; - (iv) LDP Timetable; - (v) Sustainability Appraisal; - (vi) statement setting out the number of representations and counter representations made (where applicable) to the draft Local Policies Plan and a summary of the main issues; and - (vii) such other supporting documents that are required or as Council considers relevant to the preparation of the draft Local Policies Plan. - As soon as reasonably practicable after the submission of the draft Local Policies Plan and associated documents (see above) to DfI we will: - (i) issue a public notice in the local newspapers (see Appendix G) for two consecutive weeks, in the Belfast Gazette and on the Council's website, advising of the fact that the draft Local Policies Plan has been submitted to the DfI; - (ii) notify the consultation bodies of the fact that the draft Local Policies Plan and the accompanying documents are available for inspection and the places and times at which they can be inspected; - (iii) notify any person who has made (and not withdrawn) representations or counter representations; and - (iv) make the draft Local Policies Plan and all associated documentation, that are required under legislation or as the Council considers relevant to the preparation of the draft Local Policies Plan, available on the Council's website and at the Council's Planning Offices at Monaghan Row, Newry and the Downshire Civic Centre, Downpatrick (and at any other places within the District that the Council considers appropriate).
+Hard copies can also be provided upon request.